jbielick/kona/README.md

 You can change the autoloading behavior in dev to work like production by setting `config.eagerLoadModules = true;`.

+You can also add more files to the autoload watch list by pushing relative paths onto the `config.autoloadPaths` array. ex: `config.autoloadPaths.push('app/services');`

 Directory Structure
 ----